B0ySetsF1re/Cinema_Tickets_Booking/README.md

 Before cloning this repository, you need to have Node.js and NPM installed, here are some snippets:

 * Please check out this **[link](https://nodejs.org/en/)** to install **Node.js** and **NPM**.
-* To install and configure MongoDB, check out its **[official documentation](https://docs.mongodb.com/manual/installation/)** (please note that to properly run MongoDB and access Mongo Shell - you need to configure MongoDB to run as a system service).
+* To install and configure **MongoDB**, check out its **[official documentation](https://docs.mongodb.com/manual/installation/)** (please note that to properly run MongoDB and access Mongo Shell - you need to configure MongoDB to run as a system service).

 ## Cloning the repository